d-smith/notes/aws/security-specialty/04-logging-and-monitoring.md

   * Users need to be authenticated in AWS and have the appropriate permissions set via IAM policies to gain access
   * Only admins needing to set up and manage config require full access
   * Provide read only permissions for config on day to day basis
-* Monitoring: Use CloudTrail with COnfig to provide deeper insight
+* Monitoring: Use CloudTrail with Config to provide deeper insight
 * Use CloudTrail to monitor access to Config, such as someone stopping the Config recorder

-Config makes up a big part of the exam, so read through the FAQ,
+Config makes up a big part of the exam, so read through the FAQ.

 ## Set Up Alert if Root User Logs In